In Case of Needle Stick Injury

 - Perform Quick HIV test - this test is usually available at your nearest hospital ER.
 The rapid HIV test should be performed on the Source Patient.

-- Decide whether or not Prophylaxis is needed.
+- Decide whether or not HIV post-exposure prophylaxis is needed with your healthcare provider

 Blood Monitoring Schedule